JackSzwergold/Preworn-Main/markdown/tutorials/Developing With MAMP 1.md

 ## Part 1: Setting Up a Basic, Useful MAMP Environment

-I like using MAMP because it’s a quick & easy way to get a very basic—and very standard—LAMP (Linux, Apache, MySQL & PHP) environment working on a Mac.
+I like using MAMP because it’s a quick and easy way to get a very basic—and very standard—LAMP (Linux, Apache, MySQL and PHP) environment working on a Mac.
 While there are some purists who believe that coding on a pure Linux setup—virtual or physical—is the way the go, for pretty much every PHP task I have ever come across, MAMP has always worked well.
 And since it operates on on the Mac desktop like any other application, it allows me to use the great development tools that exist for Macs without much hassle.
 A complete win-win development setup for Mac developers who code in the LAMP world.

 That said, there are some simple tweaks I like to do on any MAMP install that will make my life as a developer easier.
 If you are familiar with basic PHP ini configuration changes, you’ll pick up what I am doing right away.